jeremymiller00/ProjectList/README.md

 ### Retrain and Update Manuscript Matcher
 Manuscript Matcher takes a manuscript title and abstract and return suggested journals for submission.
 * Created dataset using the last five years of published Title and Abstract from WoS.
- * Enhanced dataset by oversampling journals with low numbers of publications
+ * Enhanced dataset by additionaly sampling journals with low numbers of publications
-* Filtered data down to ~8 million records by removing journals with low publishing frequency and known bad actors.
+* Filtered data down to ~13 million records by removing journals with low publishing frequency and known bad actors.
 * Retrained a Fasttext-like FFNN in Tensorflow.
 Also updated Tensorflow code to enhance forward compatibility.
 * Evaluated model using Recall at 1, 5, and 10.
 * Performed error analysis based on number of observations by journal.
+ * This analysis led to the decision to further sample journals with less publications in the dataset.
+* Implement workflow for quarterly model updating and retraining.

 ### A/B Testing for Reviewer Connect Service
-Collect and analyze data from two versions of Reviewer Connect peer reviewer recommender to determine which is more effective.
+Collect and analyze data from two versions of Reviewer Connect peer reviewer recommender to determine which is more effective and monitor continuuous performance.
-* Used java data extraction tool on ec2 to acquire Reviewer Connect data.
+* Use java data extraction tool on ec2 to acquire Reviewer Connect data.
-* Performed Bayesian A/B testing by modeling selection rate as a binomial distribution.
+* Performe Bayesian A/B testing by modeling selection rate as a binomial distribution.
-* Confirmed results of Bayesian A/B testing with traditional Frequentist Hypothesis test.
+* Confirme results of Bayesian A/B testing with traditional Frequentist Hypothesis test.
-* Wrote and delivered report to stakeholders with test results and plain text description.
+* Write and deliver reports to stakeholders with test results and plain text description.

 ### Data Reporting Pipeline for Peer Reviewer Recommendation System
 Gather, analyze, and present monthly usage data from Reviewer Connect.